openhab/openhab-addons/addons/binding/org.openhab.binding.openthermgateway/README.md

 This binding is still under development.
 Please visit https://github.com/ArjenKorevaar/openhab2-openthermgateway-binary to download the lastest compiled test version.

-More info on the OpenTherm Gateway can be found at http://otgw.tclcode.com/
+More information on the OpenTherm Gateway can be found at http://otgw.tclcode.com/

 ## Supported Things